cade-vs/makemake.pl/README.md

              added multi-target feature

     aug2000: cade@biscom.net
-             general cleanup, target clean uses `rm -rf' instead of `rmdir' added targets `rebuild' and `link' (does `relink' actually) globbing replaced with the use of `ls'
+             general cleanup, target clean uses 'rm -rf' instead of 'rmdir' added targets 'rebuild' and 'link' (does 'relink' actually) globbing replaced with the use of 'ls'

     dec2000: cade@biscom.net
              added modules (subdir targets) support:
              $MODULES = "module1 module2 ...";
-             now target name is required and not set to `a.out' by default
+             now target name is required and not set to 'a.out' by default

     mar2001: cade@biscom.net
              added $MKDIR,$RMDIR,$RMFILE vars to support non-unix or non-standard commands for directory and file create/delete
-             $REF[n] thing and target `re' are back :) see examples below
+             $REF[n] thing and target 're' are back :) see examples below

     jun2002: cade@biscom.net
-             ranlib support (for versions of ar which don't have `s')
+             ranlib support (for versions of ar which don't have 's')

     oct2002: jambo@datamax.bg
              $DEPFLAGS added for optional args for dependency checks.